 Bundling policies can lead to significant savings.
 For example, combining home and auto insurance in South Dakota may save a considerable percentage on your home insurance.

-To get cheaper premiums on your home, consider making improvements like adding storm shutters or home security systems.
-Also, improving your credit score can decrease premiums drastically; moving from a fair to a good credit score can save you 28% on average.
+Get lower premiums by making improvements like adding storm shutters or home security systems.
+Improving your credit score also cuts premiums substantially; moving from a fair to a good credit score saves you 28% on average.

-Check if South Dakota offers programs to help get affordable coverage if you're denied traditional home insurance coverage.
-While these programs may not offer the same coverage amount as traditional policies, they meet mortgage requirements.
+Check if South Dakota offers programs to help get affordable coverage if you're denied traditional home insurance.
+These programs may not offer the same coverage amount as traditional policies, but they meet mortgage requirements.

 South Dakota Home Insurance Calculator: Bottom Line